CyrilleMesue/Heart-Failure-Prediction/README.md

 # Heart-Failure-Prediction
 This project is an end to end machine learning project on the [heart failure prediction dataset](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction) obtained from kaggle.

-This project contains a complete notebook showing steps from data description, exploratory data analysis to machine learning modelling.
+This project contains a complete notebook showing steps from data description, exploratory data analysis to machine learning modelling (achieved 90% accuracy).
 The project also contains a streamlit application that can be used for a more dynamic exploratory analysis.
 I have created dashboard with streamlit, and you can observe and make your own conclusions.

 ### Usage
 1. Clone the project repository